VenuAtluri2251421/Facial-Attendece-using-Siamese-Network/README.md

 Using 5-10 pictures per person is enough but i used one 3 per head and got the output, I wont guarantte that we will per perfect result for 3 pictures every time better to use a minimum of 5 per head.

+★ I changed all of my actual pictures to famous figures in indian politics
 ## 💻 Features

 - Siamese model for face verification